MohWasil/AI-Powered-Math-Tutor-Bot/README.md

 # AI-Powered Tutor Bot

-**AI-Powered Tutor Bot** is an interactive web application that acts as a personal tutor.
-Powered by a Python backend AI agent, it delivers dynamic, structured learning modules that combine lessons, engaging animations, and immediate quizzes to reinforce comprehension and key concepts.
+**AI-Powered Tutor Bot** is an interactive web application that acts as a Calculator.
+Powered by a Python backend AI LLM, it delivers dynamic, structured learning modules that combine lessons, engaging animations, and immediate quizzes to reinforce comprehension and key concepts.

 This project showcases a modern approach to education, integrating active learning, formative assessments, and a conversational interface to make learning effective and engaging.